-Once you apply, you need to pass some test.
-If you clear them, you are then selected.
+Once you apply, you need to pass the test.
+If you clear it, they then select you.

-Initially, you first need to qualify as an author and then handle a few text creation jobs before you can take the proofreader assessment test.
+Initially, you first need to qualify as an author and then handle a few texts creation jobs before you can take the proofreader assessment test.

-If you pass your assessment test, you are then finally selected as Proofreader.
+If you pass your assessment test, they hire you finally as a Proofreader.

 Proofreadingpal is a website where you can find both editing & proofreading job.